Hau5ratz/Commune/README.md

 Key:

-Didact: These are live discussion about specific demands and purposals.
+**Didact**: These are live discussion about specific demands and purposals.
 These are debates/info sessions for the commune to inform them about the process and issues faced by the dilemma.

-Demand: A demand is an issue, gap, or challange that demands a purposal to solve.
+**Demand**: A demand is an issue, gap, or challange that demands a purposal to solve.

-Purposal: A purposal is an imagined solution/modification to a process/problem/means of something these are what are sent for review
+**Purposal**: A purposal is an imagined solution/modification to a process/problem/means of something these are what are sent for review

-Editor: These are members who if they have a signficiant quantity of R-merit in a certain competency they may screen purposals and co-ordinate reviews and purposals to a solution state
+**Editor**: These are members who if they have a signficiant quantity of R-merit in a certain competency they may screen purposals and co-ordinate reviews and purposals to a solution state

-Compentency: Each passed review/purposal Earns R-merit that is compentency specific, privledges are only awarded within a competency except.
+**Compen**tency: Each passed review/purposal Earns R-merit that is compentency specific, privledges are only awarded within a competency except.

-R-merit: R-merit is the metric for accessing commune engagement and reputation.
+**R-meri**t: R-merit is the metric for accessing commune engagement and reputation.
 Certain activities increase one's R-merit while others decrease one's R-merit.
 R-merit.
 When earned has a Half-life set by the commune to encourage constant participation and engagement in order to maintain privledges within the commune.

 Privledges template: